alvinchiaht/alvinchiaht.github.io/_posts/2019-12-02-Caravan Insurance.markdown

 categories: project
 ---

-Nov 19: We developed a propensity model to cross-sell caravan insurance.
+We developed a propensity model to cross-sell caravan insurance.

 Our objective was to improve sales of caravan insurance by cross-selling caravan insurance to the client's existing customers through customer segmentation and targeting.